backbone-cord/backbone-cord.github.io/react/README.md

 JSX Interpolation
 -------------------------------

 All text children in JSX are checked for binding interpolation.
-Anything between `[key]` subscripts is interpolated as a call to bind().
-To avoid having subscripts interpolated place a `raw` attribute on the element.
+Anything between `[key]` subscripts is interpolated as a call to `bind(key)`.
+To avoid having subscripts interpolated place a `raw` attribute on the parent element.

 Component
 -------------------------------